DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-17 Journal Entry Notes.md

 - the next journal entry is unlocked & the table spawns at the next possible opportunity

 #### Why Do This?
 Giving the player a sense of purpose beyond just "get out" helps keep them engaged.
 Also, giving new objectives each time helps break up the monotony of just fighting through and escaping.
-This way, we can ensure the player is offered a
+This way, we can ensure the player is offered a variety of experiences as they progress through the main story.

 # Anatomy of a Journal Entry

 ### Flavor Text
+This is where we use the [Journal Entries As Lore Devices](<#Journal Entries As Lore Devices>).

 ### The Research